jakepeck/go-fish/README.md

 ___
 - First off, I'd like to thank the creators of Flexbox and Grid!
 You can find their documentation here: [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) | [Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)
 - Additionally, for all card stacking I used the following resource.
 This is an incredible tool that I think anyone who wants to dynamically create elements for grid should check out: [CSS Tricks for Stacking Divs](https://css-tricks.com/how-to-stack-elements-in-css/)
+- Lastly, I'd like to thank my wonderful classmates, and my even more wonderful instructors Andre Pato and Michael Lackey.
+Big thanks to both for being great teachers, and even bigger thanks to Michael for providing me the card images!